William Colenso College was established in 2004 as the result of a voluntary merger between Wycliffe Intermediate School and Colenso High School.

 Who is William Colenso?

 In the main foyer of our school you might have noticed a painting of a man with a stern face, long white hair and a rather bushy grey beard.
 This is the man Colenso High School was named after.
 Why name a high school after a man who has passed away a long time ago?
 What did he do that was so special?

 William Colenso was a very important person in the early days of the Hawkes Bay area.
 He was a printer, missionary, explorer, teacher, botanist, translator, politician and farmer.

 The naming of the new school (William Colenso College) came from consultation with community, staff, student and parent/caregiver feedback.

 With the two schools merging it changed the intake of the school from a Year 9 level to Year 7.
 Since the merger we have found this to be a positive influence to our school community and families.

 The College continues to grow with many changes in the last few years to buildings, uniform and teaching practices.

-We were very proud to be awarded the Prime Minister’s Education Award for Excellence in Leading in 2017.
-We were also finalists for Teaching & Learning and Governance.
+We were very proud to be awarded the Prime Minister’s Education Award for Education Focus in 2018 and Excellence in Leading in 2017 along with finalists for Teaching & Learning and Governance.